 - ½ cup of white sesame seeds

 The mention of Chinese New Year brings to mind a few things: red packets, lively gatherings, and lots of palatable food.
 These things are all anchored in tradition and symbolism, which explains why certain staples are non-negotiable at the dinner table during this time.
-If you plan to impress your friends and family with Chinese New Year dishes that not only honour tradition but also tastes delicious, we hope this list has been helpful!
+If you plan to impress your friends and family with Chinese New Year dishes that not only honour tradition but also taste delicious, we hope this list has been helpful!